ipnicholson/2-Make-art-with-JavaScript/instructor-notes.md

 ### Now make a box!

-#### Hard way, using line
-You could do a line from:
-- top left to top right
-- top right to bottom right
-- bottom right to bottom left
-- bottom left to top left

-But that is really not fun...
-There must be a better way

 Let's consult the documentation!

 https://p5js.org/reference/

 Square -> Rectangle -> Rect

-#### Easy way, using rect
 We found the right function in the p5 API, rect().
 Let's use it:
 `rect(60, 60, 80, 80)`